 Then, Allen was partnered with Endal, a yellow Labrador assistance dog.
 Allen’s confidence returned to such an extent that he could not stop talking about how much Endal transformed his life.
 Endal helped to save Allen’s marriage and helped to rebuild a relationship with his children.
 Allen’s independence means Sandra no longer has to be on call twenty-four hours a day, seven days a week, allowing her the freedom and peace of mind to live her own life again.

-This amazing partnership inspired Allen to think about setting up a new charity to help the disabled members of the Armed Forces and Emergency Service.
+This amazing partnership inspired Allen to think about setting up a new charity to help the disabled members of the Armed Forces and Emergency Services.
 Allen says:

 It has been a dream of mine to have a charity that works specifically for these people who routinely put their lives in danger.
 Hounds for Heroes is our chance of giving people the same chances that I have had.
 We owe them a great debt and this is our way of saying thank you.

 Sadly Endal died in Spring 2009 but the partnership keeps going and Allen is pictured above with EJ (Endal Junior) who is the first dog to be trained under the auspices of Hounds for Heroes.